ErosPercossi4798/fnf-Blippi-engine/README.md

 Lua Scripts have way more lua functions added, some from 0.7.3 and even some completely new ones!

 ## New Crash Handler
-The new crash handler will no longer close the game (unless it's an uncaught error /shrug).
-Instead, it will reset to the main menu.
+This new Crash Handler it will take you to the Main MENU!!!

 ## New Videos Handler
 T-Bar Engine now uses hxvlc, making it possible to do unskippable cutscenes, midsong cutscenes, and even play videos from an online source.